-Local law enforcement agencies, fire departments, and/or emergency medical services will respond to all reports of emergencies or dangerous situations on any CCDC campus.
+Local law enforcement agencies, fire departments, and/or emergency medical services will respond to all reports of emergencies or dangerous situations occurring on the CCDC campus.

-Upon confirmation by a DCSA of an emergency or dangerous situation involving an immediate threat to the health or safety of members of the campus community, the DCSA will request and coordinate the response of public safety resources, where necessary.
+Upon confirmation by a DCSA of an emergency or dangerous situation involving an immediate threat to the health or safety of members of the campus community, the DCSA will request and coordinate if/when necessary.
 In addition, the DCSA will make appropriate emergency notifications taking into account the safety of the campus community.
 Such threats may include, but are not limited to fire, gas leaks, explosions, chemical or hazardous waste spills, outbreaks of serious illness, terrorist incidents, or armed intruders.